ChenguangZhang/sdfibm/README.md

 cmake ..
 make
 ```
-The compiled solver binary is located at `build/src/sdfibm`.
-It is recommended that you soft-link it to a system-wide path (e.g., `sudo ln -s <path-to-sdfibm>/build/src/sdfibm /usr/local/bin/sdfibm`), then you can run `sdfibm` in terminal without specifying its complete path.
+That's it.
+The compiled solver binary is now located at `build/src/sdfibm`.
+It is recommended that you soft-link it to a system-wide path (e.g., `sudo ln -s <path-to-sdfibm>/build/src/sdfibm /usr/local/bin/sdfibm`), then you can run `sdfibm` in any terminal without specifying its complete path.

 ## Important!